art, reassessed.

 The artist’s studio is a sacred space, where creative rituals and unfiltered thoughts come to fruition.
 Seeing artists in their natural habitats, these carefully curated environments, is always a revealing process.

-At Parallel Form, spending time with artists in their studios is central to how we work. it is where the work really begins to make sense
+At Parallel Form, spending time with artists in their studios is central to how we work.
+This is where the work really begins to make sense.

 The Sit Down takes you inside these spaces — not just to look at finished paintings, but to understand the thinking behind them.
 The references pinned to the wall, the works turned away mid-process, the ideas that sit somewhere between certainty and doubt.